-Internet Data Centers.
+Internet Data Centers

-As of June 30, 2012, we operate 19 Internet data centers in Japan, seven in Tokyo, three in Osaka, two in Yokohama, and one each in Saitama, Sapporo, Sendai, Nagoya, Kyoto, Fukuoka and Matsue.
+As of May 31, 2013, we operate 20 Internet data centers in Japan, seven in Tokyo, three in Osaka, two each in Yokohama and Nagoya, and one each in Saitama, Sapporo, Sendai, Kyoto, Fukuoka and Matsue.
 These data centers are specifically designed for application hosting, IIJ GIO services, co-location services and high capacity access to our networks.
 Excluding the module type data center in Matsue, they are leased mainly from NTT Communications, ITOCHU Techno-Solutions Corporation, and KDDI.
 The module type data center in Matsue is directly owned and operated by us.